Saturday, October 3rd

 Robert Smith aka Scot Free is from Bastrop, Texas and graduated from Huston-Tillotson University in 2019.
 Robert is a slam poet and a manager with HEB.
 He first collaborated with Forklift Danceworks as an announcer and slam poet for Play Ball on Downs Field in 2014, and he is once again bringing his smooth rhymes to this year’s project Take Me Out to Downs Field.
 Robert has competed on several teams at the National Poetry Slam, including the 2010 Neo Soul team that placed 4th in the nation and the 2014 team that placed 2nd in group piece finals.
 He loves slam poetry and although he is semi-retired, he enjoys performing when the moment presents itself.

-Harrison Eppright is a native Austinite and has been in the hospitality industry for 25 years.
+Harrison Eppright is a native Austinite and has been in the hospitality industry for 27 years.
 He is the Manager of Visitor Services and the Tour Ambassador for Visit Austin.
-Because Harrison assists visitors from around the world, he has been encouraged to be better informed about the world.
+Harrison’s work assisting visitors from around the world has nurtured his lifelong curiosity in people and places, and has reinforced Harrison’s belief that we are all citizens of the world.
 Harrison suggests that all visitors take a tour of the Texas State Capitol as it links Austin’s history AND identity, past, present and future.

 Image above by Cindy Elizabeth features Cedric Davis and L-R: Allen “Bam Bam” Hicks, Lawrence “Fireball” Tucker, Lawrence “Ditney” Johnson, Dick “Lefty” O’Neal, Willie “Big Ray” Hale.

-Project partners and advisors include the Huston-Tillotson University Baseball Team, Austin History Center African American Community Archives, Austin Parks & Recreation Historic Preservation & Tourism, Texas Playboys sandlot team, KAZI 88.7 FM, and Preservation Austin.
+Project partners and advisors include the Huston-Tillotson University Baseball Team, Six Square—Austin’s Black Cultural District, Austin History Center African American Community Archives, Austin Parks & Recreation Historic Preservation & Heritage Tourism, Texas Playboys sandlot team, KAZI 88.7 FM, Preservation Austin, and Austin PBS.

 This event is supported in part by: